Backpacking Thailand The Ultimate 2020 Survival Guide

 The infamous Thailand full moon party takes place on the Island of Koh Phangan.
-What started with a few backpackers a couple decades ago has grown to a massive party of tens of thousands.
+What started with a few backpackers a couple of decades ago has grown to a massive party of tens of thousands.

 Travelers flock to the beach for a drunken night of fire ropes, slides, body paint, booze, and dancing.
-Nowadays, islanders through half moon parties, and 3 days of pre and after parties.
+Nowadays, islanders through half-moon parties, and 3 days of pre and after-parties.

-Basically, the party on Koh Phangan never stops although Full Moon is still the biggest night.
+The party on Koh Phangan never stops although Full Moon is still the biggest night.

-Taling Floating Market (Bangkok)
+Taling Floating Market (BKK)

 This weekend market is one of the most popular markets in the city, probably because it’s so close to Bangkok.